asystemsguy/REST_presentation/src/presentation.md

 # Lets build a simple application - Chat app

-Requirements of our Chat app
+Requirements for our chat app

 - client can ***send messages*** with message_id to server
 - client can ***see all messages*** and message_ids